 Courses in the social and behavioral sciences are those which focus on people as members of society.
-To satisfy the general education requirement in Social and Behavioral Science, a course shall be designed to develop an awareness of the method of inquiry used by the social and behavioral sciences.
+To satisfy the general education requirement in Social social and Behavioral behavioral Sciencesciences, a course shall be designed to develop an awareness of the method of inquiry used by the social and behavioral sciences.
 It shall be designed to stimulate critical thinking about the ways people act and have acted in response to their societies and an appreciation of how societies and social subgroups operate.
+This category would include introductory or integrative survey courses in cultural anthropology, cultural geography, economics, history, political science, psychology, sociology, and related disciplines.

-(C) Arts and Humanities
+(C) Humanities

 Courses in the humanities are those which study the cultural activities and artistic expressions of human beings.
 To satisfy the general education requirement in the humanities, a course shall be designed to help the student develop an awareness of the ways in which people throughout the ages and in different cultures have responded to themselves and the world around them in artistic and cultural creation and help the student develop aesthetic understanding and an ability to make value judgments.
+Such courses could include introductory or integrative courses in the arts, foreign languages, literature, philosophy, and religion.